-Your cat's teeth, like your own teeth, accumulate tartar if not cleaned regularly.
-Tartar can cause gum disease, tooth deterioration and infection, and tooth loss, which can cause pain and difficulty in eating and grooming.
-Dental disease can also spread infection to other organs of the body, causing serious and dangerous illness in your pet.
+What’s perhaps not as cute is that your cat’s teeth, like your own, can accumulate tartar if they’re not cleaned regularly.
+And it doesn’t stop there.
+Tartar can cause gum disease, tooth deterioration, infection, and tooth loss in Smokey.
+This can lead to pain and difficulty while eating or grooming.
+Worse yet, dental disease can spread infection to other organs of the body, causing serious and dangerous illness in your pet.

-Without proper dental care 70 per cent of cats will show signs of oral disease by the age of three.
-With your help, your cat can have healthy teeth and gums throughout its life.
+Scratch that!
+We agree, Fluffy, but the fact is, without proper dental care, 70 percent of cats will show signs of oral disease by the age of three.
+However, with the help of your pet-lover, you can actually have healthy teeth and gums for nine lives and counting.

-Feeding your cat on a good quality dry food (as well as some wet food) such as Iams will help remove the bacterial plaque that can harden into tartar.
-Your vet may recommend the use of special dental dry foods formulated to reduce plaque and tartar, especially if your cat is prone to dental problems because of its breed or its individual genetic history.
+Feeding your German Rex a good, quality dry food like Iams, and some wet food other than bratwurst, will help remove the bacterial plaque that can harden into tartar (not to be confused with the sauce, folks).
+Your vet may recommend special dental dry foods that are designed to reduce plaque and tartar, especially if your kitty is prone to dental problems because of his breed or genetic history: Did Muffin Sr. have a nice smile?

-Brushing the teeth is an effective way to eliminate the dental plaque that can cause tooth decay and the formation of tartar and gum disease.
-Even older cats can be trained to accept having their teeth brushed.
-Start with a gentle cloth and water for short periods, and work up to proper brushing with a pet toothpaste.
-Ask the staff at your local vet clinic to show you how to brush your cat's teeth for the first time.
+Brushing your cat’s teeth is one of those moments where you picture an utter catastrophe, but it’s one of the most effective ways to attack the dental plaque that cause tooth decay, gum disease – you get the picture.
+Cats young and old can be trained to accept having their teeth brush.
+The first step is them admitting they need their teeth cleaned.
+The next is using a gentle cloth and water for short periods, working your way to proper brushing with a pet toothpaste.
+Scratching behind your ears?
+Your vet can show you how to brush your Tabby’s teeth for the first time.

-Owners can be worried about their older cat needing an anaesthetic to remove rotten teeth – but rotten teeth can contribute to and exacerbate kidney disease, heart disease and other health problems.
-Sore teeth can also stop your cat from eating and make them feel miserable.
-The anaesthetic is less risky than leaving infected teeth and will restore your cat to a pain-free mouth.
-It is important to talk to your vet and sort out any dental problems for your older cat.
+And when this happens, it’s only natural for pet-lovers like ourselves to worry about our senior Savannah needing an anaesthetic to remove his rotten teeth.
+Just remember, unhealthy teeth can contribute to kidney disease, heart disease and other health problems – even making them worse.
+And you certainly don’t want your adorable oldie to stop eating because his teeth are too sore.
+At the end of the day, anaesthetic is less risky than leaving infected teeth, and will restore your cat to a pain-free mouth.
+So, it’s pawsitively important to speak to your vet and sort out any dental problems for your older kitty.